 AMs not addressed in COMP:

-Article 65
+Article 65 (applies to Art.
+1, 2 & 3) [Post 6 December shadows’ meeting version]

 Financial rules

 The financial rules applicable to the Authority shall be adopted by the Executive Board after consulting the Commission.
 Those rules may not depart from Commission Delegated Regulation (EU) No 1271/2013* for the bodies referred to in Article 208 of Regulation (EU, Euratom) No 966/2012 unless the specific operational needs for the functioning of the Authority so require and only with the prior agreement of the Commission.